sppalkia/delta-kernel-rs/kernel/examples/read-table-single-threaded/README.md

 reading the table.

 `Scan::execute` returns batches of data along with a deletion vector mask.
-The data is in arrow format, since we're using either the default or sync clients, both of which use arrow.
+The data is in arrow format, since we're using the default client, which uses arrow.
 We therefore downcast into arrow, and use the arrow functions to filter out deleted rows, and then to print the final data.

-You can run this from the same directory as this `README.md` by running `cargo run -- [args]`.
+You can run this example from anywhere in this repository by running `cargo run -p read-table-single-threaded -- [args]` or by navigating to this directory and running `cargo run -- [args]`.

 # Examples

-Assuming you're running in the directory this README is in:
+Assuming you're running in the directory of this example:

 - Read and print the table in `kernel/tests/data/table-with-dv-small/`: